The Seattle Street-Smart Naturalist

 Formerly titled The Street-Smart Naturalist: Field Notes from Seattle

-($20.00 – includes shipping, taxes, and signature.
-Link goes to a Square payment site.
+($20.00 – Includes shipping, taxes, and signature.
+Link takes you to a Square payment site.
 Shipments only in U.S.)

 I began work on this book soon after my wife, Marjorie, and I moved to Seattle in 1998.
 I did not have any preplanned ideas when I began work.
 I simply wanted to focus on the natural world in Seattle.
 In some essays I explored by foot or bike.
 In others I chose a topic and delved deeply into it, interviewing experts, probing its history, and going out into the field with scientists.
 A few of them focus on topics that have long interested me, such as building stone or weather, and others arose because they simply seemed fascinating at the time.
 I enjoyed writing and researching each of them.
 I also know that I like Seattle better after spending so much time exploring and discovering new and old places.